-Early care starts at 7:00 a.m. for PK3 through sixth in designated areas for each campus.
+Early care starts at 7:00 a.m. in designated areas on both campuses starting with Prek3.
 There is a charge for students who need early morning care.

 Carpool ends at approximately3:30 p.m. on the North Campus.

 CARPOOL MAP